-Teens can “get their feet wet” in some of New York’s coastal hot spots while studying New York City’s dynamic aquatic ecosystem.
+Teens can “get their feet wet” in some of New York’s coastal hot spots, while studying New York City’s dynamic aquatic ecosystems.

-Situated within the Long Island Sound watershed at Kaiser Park in Coney Island and Hallet’s Cove in Long Island City, participants delve into New York City’s waterfront and explore the world beneath the waves through hands-on programming.
-See the present state of our water resources and get a glimpse into the challenges of future preservation efforts.
+Located at Kaiser Park in Coney Island and Hallet’s Cove in Long Island City, participants delve into New York City’s waterfront and explore the world beneath the waves through hands-on programming.

 COASTAL CLASSROOM FREE SUMMER INSTITUTE

 This five-week summer intensive offers a wide-range of exciting, hands-on opportunities and field experiences designed to explore diverse aquatic habitats throughout New York City.
 Learn the science and stewardship behind caring for New York’s coast, free of charge.

 Registration for the 2017 Coastal Classroom Summer Institute is currently closed.
 Check back here for updates.

 Generous private support is provided by The Carroll and Milton Petrie Foundation, The Thompson Family Foundation, The Coca-Cola Foundation, and The Barker Welfare Foundation.
 Public support is provided by New York City Council.